MicrosoftDocs/windows-itpro-docs/education/get-started/get-started-with-microsoft-education.md

   ![Intune for Education trial sign in page](images/i4e_trialsigninpage.png)

 3. Enter your Office 365 global admin credentials to apply the Intune for Education trial to your tenant.
 4. Skip ahead and follow the instructions in the walkthrough beginning with [3.
-Configure Microsoft Store for Education for app distribution](#3-configure-microsoft-store-for-education).
+Configure Microsoft Store for Education](#3-configure-microsoft-store-for-education).

 ## 1. Set up a new Office 356 for Education tenant